RSSchermer/Genome-Explorer/README.md

 - [Node.js](http://nodejs.org/download/) needs to be installed
 - [Bower](http://bower.io) needs to be installed
-- Grunt should be installed: `$ npm install -g grunt-cli`
+- Grunt should be installed: `$ npm install -g grunt-cli` in bash or command prompt

-Run the following commands in a terminal:
+Run the following commands in a bash(-like) shell or windows command prompt:

 	$ cd path/to/repository
 	$ npm install